mikeroyal/RISC-V-Guide/README.md

 [Back to the Top](https://github.com/mikeroyal/risc-v-Guide/blob/main/README.md#table-of-contents)

+[Rocket Chip Generator](https://github.com/chipsalliance/rocket-chip) is a repository contains the Rocket chip generator necessary to instantiate the RISC-V Rocket Core.

+[CORE-V CVA6](https://github.com/openhwgroup/cva6) is an application class 6-stage RISC-V CPU capable of booting Linux.

+[Cores-SweRV](https://github.com/chipsalliance/Cores-SweRV) is the EH1 RISC-V SweRV CoreTM 1.9 from Western Digital.

+[VRoom](https://github.com/MoonbaseOtago/vroom) is a new high-end RISC-V CPU implementation.

+[FireSim](https://fires.im/) is an open-source cycle-accurate FPGA-accelerated full-system hardware simulation platform that runs on cloud FPGAs (Amazon EC2 F1).

+[GAP SDK](https://github.com/GreenWaves-Technologies/gap_sdk) is set of tools and libraries that allows you to compile and execute applications on the GAP IoT Application Processor.
+This SDK provides a development environment for the GAP series processors.

 [RISC-V Studio™ Integrated Development Environment (IDE)](https://riscv.studio) is a flexible and highly configurable software environment that helps the RISC-V developers discover, configure, develop, debug and deploy system designs utilizing open-source and commercial RISC-V IPs and platforms.

 [Ashling RiscFree™ C/C++ for RISC-V](https://www.sifive.com/software) is a fully integrated development tool environment that includes an IDE, compiler, debugger, and Opella-XD JTAG probe ready to use with SiFive's RISC-V Core IP products.